com-lihaoyi/mill/docs/index.md

+Mill is your shiny new Scala build tool!
+Confused by SBT?
+Frustrated by Maven?
+Perplexed by Gradle?
+Give Mill a try!

 Mill is a general purpose build-tool.
 It has built in support for the [Scala](https://www.scala-lang.org/) programming language, and can serve as a replacement for [SBT](http://www.scala-sbt.org/), but can also be extended to